Koyoinu/VRC-United-moderation-Ban-Kick-on-sight/README.md

 5. Heshie one of UMs Freinds possible staff memebers uses crashers and UM turns a blind eye and lets it happen

+6. you cant block UM staff but they can block you

 # United Moderation Links

 [VRC Group](https://vrchat.com/home/group/grp_2bd10311-6e2f-47dc-aa7b-0fb1826ad7fa)